mgoellnitz/trackdown/README.md

 *mirror*

-Trackdown should be capable of translating [gogs][gogs] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+TrackDown should be capable of translating [gogs][gogs] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
 This also adds [gitea][gitea] and has a public instance at [Pikacode][pikacode], which can be used as a default.